-OHFA establishes an escrow savings account for each participating family.
+OHFA establishes an escrow savings account for those who qualify.
 Increases in earned income during participation result in a credit to the account.
 Only families who are employed and increase their earned income will qualify for this savings account.

 Upon graduation from the 5-year program, families may access the escrow funds and utilize them for any purpose including better transportation, housing expenses, and continuing education.

 Qualified participants may choose to participate in the Housing Choice Voucher Homeownership Program.

 FSS participants may choose to enter the path toward homeownership.
 In this instance, funds formerly allocated to paying a portion of the rent goes toward the paying of a mortgage.